robrichard/graphql-spec/spec/Section 6 -- Execution.md

 calling {CollectFields()}.
 Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
 This ensures all fields with the same response key included via referenced fragments are executed at the same time.
-A deferred seclection set's fields will not be included in the grouped field set.
-Rather, a record representing the deferred fragment and addition context will be stored in a list.
-The executor revisits and resume execution for the list of deferred fragment records after the initial execution finishes.
+A deferred selection set's fields will not be included in the grouped field set.
+Rather, a record representing the deferred fragment and additional context will be stored in a list.
+The executor revisits and resumes execution for the list of deferred fragment records after the initial execution is initiated.

 As an example, collecting the fields of this selection set would collect two